OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadExcelWorkbook/ReadExcelWorkbook.md

 1. Create an Excel workbook template with desired analysis, formatting, charts, etc.
 Leave placeholders for data sheets.
 Refer to the data sheets using named ranges.
 2. Read the Excel workbook template using the `ReadExcelWorkbook` command.
-3. Manipulate the Excel workbook using TSTool commands that write to Excel, for example [`WriteTableToExcel`](../WriteTableToExcel/WriteTableToExcel).
+3. Manipulate the Excel workbook using StateDMI commands that write to Excel, for example [`WriteTableToExcel`](../WriteTableToExcel/WriteTableToExcel).
 If the `KeepOpen=False` parameter is used, the original file will not be re-written.
 Therefore, use `KeepOpen=True` in combination with the following.